lovelandcreatorspace/presentations/crypto_for_makers/README.md

 # Crypto for Makers

 An open source coming of age story, in which cryptography plays a role.
-Josh tells the story of how he came to be passionate about open source hardware and software, with an emphasis on the importance of actively taking steps to protect your privacy!
+Josh tells the story of how he came to be passionate about open source hardware and software, and the maker movement.
+He places an emphasis on the importance of actively taking steps to protect your privacy!

 Visit Josh's website to learn more about his projects: [datko.net](http://datko.net/)